Story

 AMS Institute (Amsterdam Institute for Advanced Metropolitan Solutions) is the research institute founded in 2014 by TU Delft, Wageningen University & Research, and MIT.
 They use the city of Amsterdam as a living labto design solutions for pressing urban challenges.
 The participating students were enrolled in the joint MSc MADE master’s program.

-The Amsterdam University of the Arts (AHK) serves as a breeding ground for talent across the entire cultural sector and consists of six academies: the Conservatorium van Amsterdam, the Netherlands Film Academy, the Academy of Theater and Dance, the Reinwardt Academy, the Academy of Architecture, and the Breitner Academy.
+The Amsterdam University of the Arts serves as a hub for talent across the entire cultural sector, comprising six academies: the Conservatorium van Amsterdam, the Netherlands Film Academy, the Academy of Theater and Dance, the Reinwardt Academy, the Academy of Architecture, and the Breitner Academy.
 At the Marineterrein, they drive innovation through the AHK Culture Club.

-The Peer Academy (part of the ROC Amsterdam-Flevoland) puts vocational students in charge of their own development.
-They are trained to become Peer Educators, Peer Coaches, or Impact Makers so they can help shape their education.
-As equal partners, they tackle social issues that directly affect young people, ranging from mental resilience to social safety.
+The Peer Academy (part of the ROC of Amsterdam-Flevoland) puts vocational students in charge of their own development.
+They are trained as Peer Educators, Peer Coaches, or Impact Makers to help shape their education.
+As equal partners, they tackle social issues that directly affect young people, from mental resilience to social safety.